 2.3.1.
 Juvenile Fish Facilities - Winter Maintenance Period (December 16–March 24). *

-*In 2021, the juvenile bypass system will begin operations March 1, as described below.
+*In 2021, the juvenile bypass system will begin operations March 1 and dewater December 1, as described below.

 2.3.2.
 Juvenile Facilities – Juvenile Fish Passage Season (March 25–December 15). *

-*In 2021, the bypass system will begin operations March 1 , as described below.
+*In 2021, the bypass system will begin operations March 1 and dewater December 1, as described below.

-Operate according to criteria below for juvenile bypass, collection, and transport March 25–October 31 (*except in 2021 when bypass operations begin March 1), and for adult fallbacks November 1–December 15 .
+Operate according to criteria below for juvenile bypass, collection, and transport March 25–October 31 (*except in 2021 when bypass operations begin March 1), and for adult fallbacks November 1–December 15 (except in 2021 when bypass operation end December 1).
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transport program may be revised in accordance with the ESA Section 10 permit and NOAA Fisheries Biological Opinion.

 3.2.
 Maintenance – Juvenile Fish Facilities.

 3.2.1.
 Scheduled Maintenance.
 Scheduled maintenance of juvenile facilities is conducted throughout the year.
-Long-term maintenance or modifications of facilities, which require extended out of service periods, are conducted during the winter maintenance period (December 16–March 24*). [*NOTE: in 2021, bypass operations will begin March 1, as described in sections 2.3.1 and 2.3.2] During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.
+Long-term maintenance or modifications of facilities, which require extended out of service periods, are conducted during the winter maintenance period (December 16–March 24*). [*NOTE: in 2021, bypass operations will begin March 1 and end December 1, as described in sections 2.3.1 and 2.3.2] During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.

 Comments: